The Free Loop Space Homology of $(n-1)$-connected $2n$-manifolds: A Useful Lemma

+In our case the $H$-space multiplication $mult.$ on $\Omega B$ is taken as the one defined by composing loops, and the action $\theta$ is defined by applying the homotopy lifting property to loops in $B$.

+By a result of Moore~\cite{Moore}, the homology Serre spectral sequence $\xi$ of a principal fibration such as~(\ref{EPrincipalFib}) has a left $H_*(\Omega B)$-module induced by the associated action $\theta$.
+Namely, there is a left action $\seqm{H_*(\Omega B)\otimes \xi^r_{i,j}}{}{\xi^r_{i,j+*}}$ reducing to the Pontrjagin multiplication on $\xi^2_{0,*}\cong H_*(\Omega B)$ and differentials respect this action.
+Most of the effort in computing differentials is therefore reduced to determining those emanating from the degree $0$ horizontal line.

-is in all cases principal.
-The $H$-space structure on $\Omega B$ is taken as the one defined by composing loops, and the action \seqm{\Omega B\times F}{\theta}{F} here is defined by applying the homotopy lifting property to loops in $B$.
-Since fibrations are characterized by satisfying the homotopy lifting property, in some rough sense we might expect any information gained from the left-$H_*(\Omega B)$ structure on $H_*(F)$ to have some bearing on the spectral sequence for $f$.
-This was exploited by McCleary in~\cite{McCleary}, using a result of Brown~\cite{Brown} and Shih~\cite{Shih}, to give a computation of the free loop space homology of certain low rank Stiefel manifolds.
-The aim of the following proposition is to strengthen the technique used therein under the condition that $F$ is a homotopy associative $H$-space, the gain here being that one can to do away with an assumption about certain elements being trangressive.
-We let $E=\{E^r,d^r\}$ denote the homology Serre spectral sequence for the path-loop fibration sequence $\seqmm{\Omega B}{\subset}{\mc P B}{ev_1}{B}$.
+Since fibrations are characterized by the homotopy lifting property, one might also expect $\theta$ to have a direct bearing on the homology Serre spectral sequence for our original fibration $f$.
+This was exploited by McCleary in~\cite{McCleary}, where he used a result of Brown~\cite{Brown} and Shih~\cite{Shih} to give a computation of the free loop space homology of certain low rank Stiefel manifolds.
+The following proposition strengthens the result in~\cite{Brown,Shih} by doing away with an assumption about certain elements being trangressive.
+The proof is moreover fairly simple.
+Let